Followers

 Punitive Expedition

-In response to the Loyalist and Iroquois depredations on New York settlements, General Washington ordered a punitive expedition.
-In August 1779, General John Sullivan's army marched into the heart of Iroquois Territory.
-In this campaign, Murphy was part of a company of scouts commanded by Lieutenant Thomas Boyd.
-Many actions followed as the riflemen patrolled, raided, and ambushed.
-On 13 September, an Iroquois war party ambushed Boyd's company.
+In response to the depredations by Loyalists and Iroquois on New York settlements, General Washington ordered a punitive expedition.
+In August 1779, General John Sullivan's army marched into the core of Iroquois territory.
+During this campaign, Murphy was part of a scout company commanded by Lieutenant Thomas Boyd.
+Many actions occurred as the riflemen patrolled, raided, and ambushed.
+On September 13, an Iroquois war party ambushed Boyd's company.
 The resourceful Murphy narrowly escaped death, but Boyd and 22 of Murphy's fellow riflemen were massacred.

 Capture and Escape

-But Murphy's luck ran out in 1780 when he and another rifleman fell into the hands of an Iroquois war party, which dragged their captives back to their village to be ritually tortured and killed.
-Desperate, Murphy gathered all his resourcefulness for a last chance to survive.
-During the evening, he and his companion slipped from their bonds.
+But Murphy's luck ran out in 1780 when he and another rifleman fell into the hands of an Iroquois war party, which took their captives back to their village to be ritually tortured and killed.
+Desperate, Murphy used all his resourcefulness for a last chance to survive.
+That evening, he and his companion slipped from their bonds.
 They seized knives from their sleeping captors and silently killed eleven warriors before escaping.

 The resolute Murphy would escape his captors at dark